Camdah77/PP3/README.md

 ## Deployment
 The site was deployed to Heroku.
 The steps to deploy are as follows:
-- log in to heroku
+- log in to Heroku
 - create a new app
 - navigate to settings
 - add the following KEY/VALUE pairs: